jbaylies/sousastep.quest/epk.md

 ### Long

 In 2014, after graduating with a bachelors in classical tuba performance, I came to the conclusion that electronic music was way more fun and forward-thinking.
-That winter, I'd return from cheap brass band gigs to my trashy Allston apartment and lay on the couch, listening to Dubstep Allstars mixes, thinking "I could totally play this on tuba if I figure out how to connect my playstation controller to audio effects properly."
+That winter, I'd return from cheap brass band gigs to my trashy Allston apartment and lay on the couch, listening to Dubstep Allstars mixes, thinking "I could totally play this on tuba if I can figure out how to connect my playstation controller to audio effects properly."

 All the bands playing live dubstep at the time didn't sound that great to me, so I decided to give myself ten years to figure it out.
 I've never been the best at networking, and I don't enjoy teaching, so I knew I'd have to succeed through sheer innovation.
 If it didn't work out in a decade then at least I'd have the skills to switch to IT or something.